aquiffoo/yapsharp/README.md

 # yapsharp

-YapSharp is a simple started project.
+YapSharp is a simple starter project.
 It's basically a TCP chat app that allows multiple clients on your machine send messages with each other in real time.
 It is divided into the **server** and the **client**.

 ## Server